freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-and-testing-with-chai/test-if-one-value-is-below-or-at-least-as-large-as-another.md

 tests:
   - text: All tests should pass.
     testString: getUserInput => $.get(getUserInput('url') + '/_api/get-tests?type=unit&n=8').then(data => {assert.equal(data.state,'passed'); }, xhr => { throw new Error(xhr.responseText); })
-  - text: You should choose the right assertion - isBelow vs. isAtLeast.
+  - text: You should choose the correct method for the first assertion - `isBelow` vs. `isAtLeast`.
     testString: getUserInput => $.get(getUserInput('url') + '/_api/get-tests?type=unit&n=8').then(data => {  assert.equal(data.assertions[0].method, 'isAtLeast', '5 is at least (>=) 5'); }, xhr => { throw new Error(xhr.responseText); })
-  - text: You should choose the right assertion - isBelow vs. isAtLeast.
+  - text: You should choose the correct method for the second assertion - `isBelow` vs. `isAtLeast`.
     testString: getUserInput => $.get(getUserInput('url') + '/_api/get-tests?type=unit&n=8').then(data => {  assert.equal(data.assertions[1].method, 'isAtLeast', '2 * Math.random() is at least 0'); }, xhr => { throw new Error(xhr.responseText); })
-  - text: You should choose the right assertion - isBelow vs. isAtLeast.
+  - text: You should choose the correct method for the third assertion - `isBelow` vs. `isAtLeast`.
     testString: getUserInput => $.get(getUserInput('url') + '/_api/get-tests?type=unit&n=8').then(data => {  assert.equal(data.assertions[2].method, 'isBelow', '1 is smaller than 2'); }, xhr => { throw new Error(xhr.responseText); })
-  - text: You should choose the right assertion - isBelow vs. isAtLeast.
+  - text: You should choose the correct method for the fourth assertion - `isBelow` vs. `isAtLeast`.
     testString: getUserInput => $.get(getUserInput('url') + '/_api/get-tests?type=unit&n=8').then(data => {  assert.equal(data.assertions[3].method, 'isBelow', '2/3 (0.6666) is smaller than 1'); }, xhr => { throw new Error(xhr.responseText); })
 ```